Walter von Moos

 Walter von Moos (October 21, 1918 - January 5, 2016) was a Swiss industrialist and majority owner of von Moos Steel, which in 1996 became Swiss Steel and subsequently in 2006 merged with Schmolz + Bickenbach.
 The company was one of the oldest privately owned manufacturing companies in Switzerland.

 Early life and education

-Walter von Moos was born October 21, 1918 in Lucerne, Switzerland to Ludwig (1877–1956) and Alice (née Zetter; 1884–1970).
+Walter von Moos was born October 21, 1918, in Lucerne, Switzerland to Ludwig (1877–1956) and Alice (née Zetter; 1884–1970).
 His father was a great-grandson of one of the company founders and a then director at von Moos'sche Eisenwerke (Moos Steel Works) which operated as a stock corporation.

+Career

+In 1949, after studying chemical engineering at ETH Zürich, he joined the family business Moos Steel works in Emmen near Lucerne, and transformed it into von Moos Stahl AG.
+He became a director from 1979–1988 and chairman of the board of directors 1988–1993.
+Under his leadership, the company added a new rolling mill in 1980 and became active worldwide.

 Family

 Von Moos married the aristocrat Marcelle Sophie Maria Schnyder von Wartensee (1920–1999).
+They had a son, André in 1949.